Cape Floristic Region: Ecology

 The World Wide Fund for Nature divides the Cape floristic region into three ecoregions: the Lowland fynbos and renosterveld, Montane fynbos and renosterveld and the Albany thickets.

 The fynbos ecoregions are designated one of the Global 200 priority ecoregions for conservation.
 Conservation International declared the Cape floristic region to be a biodiversity hotspot.

 It is thought that the Cape Floristic Region is experiencing one of the most rapid rates of extinction in the world due to habitat loss, land degradation, and invasive alien plants.

+Conservation

+Conservation International’s South Africa programme, which later became the locally registered organisation Conservation South Africa, worked with local partners on conservation activities in parts of the Cape Floristic Region in the early 2000s.